Make-School-Courses/CS-1.3-Core-Data-Structures/Lessons/Class2.md

 By the end of this lesson, students should be able to...

 1. Compare and contrast iterative and recursive implementations of a function
-1. Compre and contrast linear and binary search
+1. Compare and contrast linear and binary search
 1. Practice algorithm analysis to find the running time of the algorithm

 ## Minute-by-Minute